Tutorial

 And that should return a success struct:

-I will also show the most simple case for query for the product with the correct property.
+I will also show the most simple case for querying the product with the correct property.
 And with Ecto, this can be done with fragment.
 I want to query for the product where color is black.

 # iex